ethanbresk/Pokemon-Finder/README.md

 ## Running:

-To run the containers, use `docker compose up` - to stop the containers use `docker compose down`
+To run the containers, use `docker compose up` and to stop the containers, use `docker compose down`